Uniforms of the Canadian Armed Forces: Operational dress

 Different operational uniforms are provided for naval, field and air operations.

 Originally specialized uniforms for wear in an operational (i.e. combat) theatre, operational dress uniforms have now superseded No 4 uniform for everyday wear in garrison.
 The operational dress uniforms are naval environmental combat uniform (NECU) for the Navy, CADPAT "field combat clothing" for the Army and Air Force, and olive green "flying clothing" for aircrew.

 Combat clothing

 Canadian Forces presently use Canadian Disruptive Pattern (CADPAT) camouflage on their combat uniforms, replacing the olive-green-coloured combat uniform between 1997 and the mid-2000s.
 CADPAT camouflaged clothing items include shirts, pants, raingear, parkas, and fleece sweaters.
 CADPAT uniforms are worn by army and air force personnel (as well as navy personnel attached to army or air force units while in the field) as operational dress.

-CADPAT Temperate Woodland (TW) is a primarily green pattern worn in Canada and in similar environments overseas, while CADPAT Arid Regions (AR) is worn only on deployments to desert regions (such as Afghanistan).
+Currently the CADPAT Multi Terrain (MT) variant is issued, replacing the earlier CADPAT Temperate Woodland (TW) and CADPAT Arid Regions (AR) variants.
+CADPAT MT is brown dominated, complemented with blacks, greens and tan.
 For winter conditions, personnel were issued white mukluks, mitts, and balaclavas, as well as white camouflage covers for their parkas, trousers, helmets, and rucksacks.
 Lightweight coats, rain suits, parkas, and other tactical clothing (in CADPAT) is also issued to deal with different weather conditions.